SarthakSwaroop/sarthakswaroop.github.io/_projects/csresearch.md

 Some of the actual music generation strategies are based on [this article](https://web.archive.org/web/20160312060120/http://www.ibm.com/developerworks/library/j-camusic/index.html) by Paul D. Reiners about the relationship between cellular automata and music.
 Huge thanks to the [Wayback Machine](https://archive.org/) for keeping copies of these things so that they aren't completely lost to the void when [IBM redesigns their developer site and removes a bunch of useful information](https://twitter.com/fennifith/status/1118354510643191808).

-## Building

-I use [`make`](https://gnu.org/software/make/) for local testing and development.
-To install the project's dependencies, run `make install`.
-Once that is finished, simply running `make` should build and serve a local version of the site.
-To clean up build files and such afterwards, run `make clean`.